 If requested, the Center will provide housing for a nominal cost ($75/week) and a student vehicle is available for travel to and from the Center if needed.
 Externs are selected on a first-come, first-serve basis, and available positions often fill up six to 12 months in advance.
 Please note that pre-exposure rabies vaccination is required in order to be accepted for an externship.

-Please include a résumé, a letter explaining career goals, and three letters of reference.
 Following receipt of your application, we will confirm availability and proposed dates for the externship.
 Final confirmation will occur after we receive a $75 deposit to hold the externship dates.
 When accepted into the program, students will be sent a copy of the Veterinary Technician Externship manual in Wildlife and Conservation Medicine in preparation for your arrival.